 The first excavations from 2007 to 2015 showed that the oldest graves were build in the second half of the 12th century.
 The archaeologist therefore assumes that there must also have been a church, the first Petri Church, at the site.
 "This may have been a simple wooden building," says Melisch.
 Traces of it have therefore not been found so far.
 During the initial investigations excavation director Melisch was already able to uncover more than 3,000 graves in the former churchyard with almost 4,000 skeletons.

 Anyone who wants to know more about the eventful history at the original site of Berlin can find out during guided tours with Claudia Melisch.
-During the excavation period, which is expected to last three months, the archaeologist will bring the world of medieval Berliners to life in three tours, on the second Friday of each month.
+During the excavation period, which is expected to last three months, the archeologist Claudia Melisch will bring the world of medieval Berliners to life in a virtual tour.
+(Only in German)

 From the Christian church to the House of Three Religions - there is also a lot to tell about this and the historical excursion is therefore supplemented by a look into the future.
 Representatives of the House of One will provide information about the interreligious peace project, which is being built on the foundations of the Christian church and for which the prehistory of the place is conceptually of great importance.

-At the corner of Brüderstraße and Scharrenstraße at Petriplatz, 10178 Berlin
+We would meet at the corner of Brüderstraße and Scharrenstraße at Petriplatz, 10178 Berlin.

 Registrations via email@example.com.
 Because of the ongoing pandemic restrictions a registriation is necessary to participate.
 Thank you.